data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ---

 We have properly fitted the ***multiple linear regression model*** with the interaction term to the model, we can make predictions using the following formula.
 The interaction term makes our predictions little bit more trickier but still easy.
+According to our linear regression formula, if we spend $1000 on TV we increase sales by 19 units, plus if we spend $1000 on radio, we increase sales by 49 units.
+If we spend double, 100 units.
+To increase sales by 1000 units.
+The output11 and 12 shows total sales, not just incease in sales.

 ```
 sales = 6.75 + 0.0191 x TV + 0.0289 x radio +  0.0011 x TV x radio + e